 Beginning October 1, 2007, the Centers for Medicare and Medicaid Services (CMS) required Inpatient Prospective Payment System (IPPS) hospitals to submit POA information on inpatient claims for both principal and secondary diagnoses.
-Per the ICD-10-CM Coding Guidelines, the reporting of POA information is now required for "all claims involving inpatient admissions to general acute care hospitals or other facilities that are subject to a law or regulation mandating collection of present on admission information."17 The importance of POA has prompted integration into software algorithms for hospital claims and discharge data, as seen with the MS-DRGs and the AHRQ Quality Indicators (QIs).
+Per the ICD-10-CM Coding Guidelines, the reporting of POA information is now required for "all claims involving inpatient admissions to general acute care hospitals or other facilities that are subject to a law or regulation mandating collection of present on admission information."20 The importance of POA has prompted integration into software algorithms for hospital claims and discharge data, as seen with the MS-DRGs and the AHRQ Quality Indicators (QIs).
 POA indicators are now widely available on inpatient data and some outpatient data.

-Beginning with v2021.1 of the Elixhauser Comorbidity Software Refined for ICD-10-CM, POA indicators are used for 18 of the 38 comorbidity measures.
+The Elixhauser Comorbidity Software Refined for ICD-10-CM uses POA indicators for 18 of the 38 comorbidity measures.
 POA information is used to identify secondary diagnoses that were present on admission and, therefore, identify pre-existing conditions, as opposed to medical conditions that arise during the hospital stay.
-This change increases the number of records considered for inclusion in the comorbidity measure.
-Table A.2 shows the number of records that would be identified for each comorbidity measures using the beta version v2020.1 software (with and without the DRG exclusion) and with the v2021.1 software based on the 2017 SID from 43 States with POA indicators.
+This change increases the number of records considered for inclusion in the comorbidity measures.
+Table A.2 shows the number of records that would be identified for each comorbidity measure using the beta version v2020.1 software (with and without the DRG exclusion) and with the v2021.1 software based on the 2017 SID from 43 States with POA indicators.